The mysterious afterlife of Cambridge Analytica and its trove of data

 Emerdata was also not mentioned by name in the complaint, but there may be room for the U.S. to penalize it in the future, given its ownership by the U.S.-based Cambridge Analytica Holdings LLC, Carroll speculated.
 “That would be great, as it would show that companies cannot so easily evade liability in bankruptcy,” he said.

-But while the FTC complaint refers to Cambridge Analytica and its “successors and assigns,” that order is not likely to apply to other SCL-related companies controlled by Emerdata, Wheatland said.
+But while the FTC complaint refers to Cambridge Analytica and its “successors and assigns,” that order is unlikely to apply to other SCL-related companies controlled by Emerdata, Wheatland said.
+The FTC did not respond to a request for clarification.

 While Wheatland kept his head down for months after crisis engulfed his former companies, the former CEO says he is now focused on fostering public conversation around data and privacy and the lessons he learned at Cambridge Analytica.
+(Like Carroll, he also appears in The Great Hack, and is the only Cambridge executive to sit for an interview.)
 Just as his former colleagues have done in recent months, Wheatland is now calling for stronger data and election laws but also for more robust ethical corporate standards.

-“I draw a distinction between regulatory compliance and ethical management, because they are not the same thing,” the former CEO said.
-At Cambridge Analytica and SCL, he added, “We frankly spent all our time focusing on regulatory compliance, and once we’d done that, we thought we’d done everything we needed to do.
+“I draw a distinction between regulatory compliance and ethical management, because they are not the same thing,” he said.
+At Cambridge Analytica and SCL, “we frankly spent all our time focusing on regulatory compliance, and once we’d done that, we thought we’d done everything we needed to do.
 And we didn’t start the ethical bit.”